The Visual Iconicity Challenge: Evaluating Vision-Language Models on Sign Language Form-Meaning Mapping: Dataset: The Visual Iconicity Challenge

 \section{Dataset: The Visual Iconicity Challenge}

 We present a dataset built on the Sign Language of the Netherlands (NGT) from \citet{karadoller2024iconicity} and \citet{ortega_hearing_2019}.
 It contains 96 sign videos (64 iconic signs and 32 arbitrary signs), each with an English gloss (meaning) and human iconicity ratings ranging from 1 to 7 (see the full dataset in Appendix \ref{stimuli}).
-This categorisation is based on human iconicity ratings.
-Signs with low ratings (\textit{M} $=$ 2.10, \textit{SD} $=$ 0.50) were classed as arbitrary, and signs with high ratings (\textit{M} $=$ 5.13, \textit{SD} $=$ 1.02) were classed as iconic.
+This categorisation is based on human iconicity ratings: signs with low ratings (\textit{M} $=$ 2.10, \textit{SD} $=$ 0.50) were classed as arbitrary, and signs with high ratings (\textit{M} $=$ 5.13, \textit{SD} $=$ 1.02) were classed as iconic.\footnote{The original stimulus set distinguishes two iconic subgroups (high vs.\ low gesture-overlap with normed silent gestures), but as their iconicity ratings do not differ significantly \citep{karadoller2024iconicity}, we treat them as a single iconic category throughout.
+The categories in the stimulus set were originally determined by consulting a native NGT signer and using a normed silent-gesture database \citep{ortega2020normed}.
+Also, throughout the paper, \textit{M} denotes the mean and \textit{SD} the standard deviation.}

-Our evaluation operationalises iconicity through three complementary tasks targeting different form-meaning mapping levels. \emph{(i) \textbf{Phonological form prediction}} examines whether models perceive the \emph{articulatory structure} of a sign (handshape, location, movement). \emph{(ii) \textbf{Transparency}} asks models to recover a sign’s \emph{lexical meaning} from visual form alone, indexing analogical mapping from form to concept while minimising reliance on linguistic priors. \emph{(iii) \textbf{Graded iconicity rating}} evaluates whether models are sensitive to the \emph{degree} of resemblance between form and meaning by correlating model ratings with human judgments.
+Although the benchmark is intentionally compact, the 96 signs were carefully balanced for iconicity, lexical class (verbs vs.\ nouns), and reference type (object/action/combined/arbitrary), and each sign carries dense psycholinguistic annotations (five phonological parameters, iconicity ratings, and human transparency baselines).
+This stratified design allows fine-grained per-feature and per-type analyses that would be infeasible at larger scale, and aligns with the size of psycholinguistic stimulus sets in the sign-language literature \citep{karadoller2024iconicity,ortega_hearing_2019}.
+Our evaluation operationalises iconicity through three complementary tasks targeting different form--meaning mapping levels. \emph{(i) \textbf{Phonological form prediction}} examines whether models perceive the \emph{articulatory structure} of a sign (handshape, location, movement). \emph{(ii) \textbf{Transparency}} asks models to recover a sign’s \emph{lexical meaning} from visual form alone, indexing analogical mapping from form to concept while minimising reliance on linguistic priors. \emph{(iii) \textbf{Graded iconicity rating}} evaluates whether models are sensitive to the \emph{degree} of resemblance between form and meaning by correlating model ratings with human judgments.

 \textbf{Hypothesis.} Models that better predict phonological features (e.g., handshape, location, path) should better capture iconicity, since both require grounding in structured bodily properties.

 Motivated by the view that iconicity relies on both \emph{phonological form competence} and \emph{analogical reasoning} \cite{thompson2019defining}, we extend the original resource with: (i) detailed phonological annotations for each sign, (ii) iconicity-type labels, and (iii) human baselines for phonology and transparency.
 These additions support evaluation of VLMs from sub-lexical perception to graded iconicity.
 See Table \ref{tab:dataset_comparison} for a comparison between the original dataset and our extensions.